Jeff Bezos: Amazon

 In February 2021, Bezos announced that in the third quarter of 2021 he would step down from his role as CEO of Amazon to become the Executive Chairman of the Amazon Board.
 He was succeeded as CEO by Andy Jassy.
 On February 2, 2021, Bezos sent an email to all Amazon employees, telling them the transition would give him "the time and energy [he] need[s] to focus on the Day 1 Fund, the Bezos Earth Fund, Blue Origin, The Washington Post, and [his] other passions."
+In February 2024, Bezos sold 24 million shares in Amazon at a total value of $4 billion.
+Bezos announced that he intended to sell 50 million shares in Amazon over the next year.
+During an interview at the DealBook Summit in December 2024, Bezos said that he was dedicating 95% of his time to artificial intelligence initiatives at Amazon.

 Blue Origin

 In September 2000, Bezos founded Blue Origin, a human spaceflight startup.
 Bezos has long expressed an interest in space travel and the development of human life in the Solar System.
 His 1982 high school valedictorian senior graduation speech was followed up with a Miami Herald interview in which he expressed an interest to build and develop hotels, amusement parks, and colonies for human beings who were in orbit.
 The 18-year-old Bezos stated that he wanted to preserve Earth from overuse through resource depletion.
 Rob Meyerson led Blue Origin from 2003 to 2017 and served as its first president.

 After its founding, Blue Origin maintained a low profile until 2006 when it purchased a large tract of land in West Texas for a launch and test facility.
 After the company gained the public's attention during the late 2000s, Bezos additionally indicated his interest in reducing the cost of space travel for humans while also increasing the safety of extraterrestrial travel.
-In September 2011, one of the company's unmanned prototype vehicles crashed during a short-hop test flight.
+In September 2011, one of the company's uncrewed prototype vehicles crashed during a short-hop test flight.
 Although the crash was viewed as a setback, news outlets noted how far the company went from its founding-to-date in advancing spaceflight.
 After the crash, Bezos has been superstitiously wearing his "lucky" Texas Cowboy boots to all rocket launches.
 In May 2013, Bezos met with Richard Branson, chairman of Virgin Galactic, to discuss commercial spaceflight opportunities and strategies.
 He has been compared to Branson and Elon Musk as all three are billionaires who prioritize spaceflight among their business interests.